TalentWorks/talentjs/README.md

       ... additional results ...
     ]

-Requires Auth?
-Yes
+**Notes**
+- This call requires authentication

-***Note:*** This call is for debugging only and is NOT supported on a production environment
+- This call is for debugging only and is NOT supported on a production environment

 ## Get user details